ComeOnGetMe/cityscapesScripts/cityscapesscripts/README.md

 Tested on Ubuntu 14.04 LTS

 ## Usage:

+**This will create gtFine & gtCoarse folders if they do not exist.
+Existing files won't be affected.**

 1. Get images ready.
 The file structure should be like that given by CityScapes:
     - /home/image/path/leftImg8bit/[train, val, test]/[cities]/id_leftImg8bit.png
 2. Write configuration file `annotaion/cityscapesLabelTool.conf`, specify: